 The surveys also suggest a residual reluctance to use public transport due to lasting concerns about the virus and perhaps a greater awareness of the risk of infectious diseases more generally.
 This allied to reduced commuting trips could have major implications for the finances of public transport delivery.
-Commercial services may now require subsidy and subsidised services may now require more subsidy.
+What are currently commercial services may now require subsidy and subsidised services may now require more subsidy.
 In response to reduced fares revenue, frequencies may be reduced and / or services may be withdrawn, diminishing public transport connectivity and potentially adding to car use.
+There is potentially a higher risk of this in remote and rural areas where public transport demand was already lower.
 Public transport operators may therefore have to review the nature of the services they provide (or are specified to provide) in response to a new, more leisure-focussed and cautious public.
 Current models of season tickets may also need to be revised to account for the more flexible travel patterns likely to be adopted by many who previously commuted five days per week.